The information in this article applies to:

 - Use the Select Objects tool to select this Interior Wall, and click on the Open Object button to display the Wall Specification dialog.

-- On the Roof panel, place a checkmark next to Knee Wall and click OK.
+- On the Roof panel, select Knee Wall in the Roof Options section and click OK.

 - Next, select Build> Wall> Straight Exterior Wall and use this tool to create a room that will become the dormer.